Featured Article

 Vata dosha is responsible for movement, including the growth and motion of the fetus as well as the process of labor.
 Because Vata naturally increases during pregnancy, keeping it in balance is foundational for preventing complications.

-• Don't Skip Meals: Eat nourishing snacks if hungry and never fast during pregnancy.
-Avoid overwork, excessive travel, or high stress.
+• Don't Skip Meals or Overexert: Eat nourishing snacks if hungry and never fast during pregnancy.
+Avoid overwork, excessive travel, or high stress, as these can disturb Vata

 Why Vata Matters